MIRU-Committee/miru2024/content/author/demo.en.md

 # Shipping and material handling
 - The delivery is scheduled for August 6, and the removal work is scheduled for August 9.
-- The start time for delivery and setup will be communicated later.
+- Delivery will be possible from 2:00 PM on Tuesday, August 6th.
+(Please start setting up from 3:00 PM.)
 - If you plan to send equipment or printed materials in advance, please send them to the venue with prepaid shipping, specifying delivery on the morning of Tuesday, August 6.
+- In the remarks column of the shipping label, please write “MIRU2024”, “3F Conference Room A”, “Booth ID as listed in the program”, and “Sender’s (responsible person’s) mobile phone number”.
+- We may refuse to accept items that do not have the specified information.
+- Delivery address: 1F Exhibition Hall, 3-40 Sakuramachi, Chuo-ku, Kumamoto City, Kumamoto Prefecture, 860-0805, Japan.

 # Removal
 - On Friday, August 9, the general rule is that no exhibitions will be held, and items will be removed.
-- Items that need to be removed by the shipping companies arranged by each participant must be done so by 13:30 on Friday, August 9 (the start time of Interactive Session 3).
+- Items that need to be removed by the shipping companies arranged by each participant must be done so by 13:00 on Friday, August 9 (the start time of Interactive Session 3).
 - For the safety of participants, removal work cannot be done during the Interactive Session 3.
+- For items being shipped out via Yamato Transport, please bring them to the Organizer’s Room A or Organizer’s Room B on the 1st Floor Exhibition Hall with the collect-on-delivery label attached by 4:00 PM on August 9th.
+- Please note that these items will be shipped on Saturday, August 10th.
+- Since the shipment will be handled by Yamato Transport’s Takkyubin service, the size of the package (length + width + height) must be within 200cm, and the weight must be up to 30kg. https://www.kuronekoyamato.co.jp/ytc/customer/send/services/takkyubin/
+- If you are using other shipping companies, please arrange it by yourself.
+For the safety of participants, shipping company pickups during the Interactive Session are not allowed.
+If you need to use the loading dock, please contact the organizer in advance.
 - The organizing committee will not manage your items, so please handle them at your own risk.

 # Entry and Exit Times